-Intermittent fasting (IF) gets marketed like a simple weight-loss hack: pick an eating window, skip breakfast, drop pounds.
-But inside employer-sponsored healthcare, IF behaves less like a diet trend and more like a utilization pattern-it changes when people eat, how they take medications, when they seek care, and whether they follow through on preventive steps.
+Intermittent fasting (IF) is often marketed as a simple weight-loss hack: pick an eating window, skip breakfast, drop pounds.
+But for employer health plans, it isn't just a diet—it's a utilization pattern.
+IF changes when people eat, how they take medications, when they seek care, and whether they follow through on preventive steps.

-Whether or not an employer puts IF on a poster, employees are trying it-often alongside GLP-1s, diabetes medications, or blood pressure drugs.
-When that happens, the plan doesn’t just see a behavior change.
+Even if an employer doesn't put IF on a poster, employees are trying it—often alongside GLP-1s, diabetes medications, or blood pressure drugs.
+When employees adopt IF, the plan doesn't just see a behavior change.
 It sees shifts in:

 - Pharmacy adherence and side-effect management